LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 Then, the application can use this new AWS URL to download the file.

-However, when retrieving the HTTP status code 302, the **http** library in Go programming language will automatically re-request to the new URL with the same HTTP headers which have fields for TRTH V2 REST API.
+However, when retrieving the HTTP status code 302, the **http** library in Go programming language will automatically redirect to the new URL with the same HTTP headers which have fields for TRTH V2 REST API.
 This causes AWS returning **403 Forbidden** status code.

 To avoid this issue, the application should disable this automatic redirect by using the following code.